 For the pair-wise task, we let the LLM recommender learn to justify the preference of a candidate for a recommended job pair.
 Given two jobs' JD Prompt ``A" and ``B", the instruction is designed as:

 \fbox{\parbox{\linewidth}{ \textbf{Pair-wise Instruction:} \emph{You are a recommender, determining which position will match the candidate.
 Please answer with ``[A]." or ``[B]."}. }}

-With the above designed prompts and instruction text, the LLM is able to adapt to a domain recommendation situation.
-Note that, to ensure the stability of training, we add the JD prompt to the back of ground truth to increase the predicted length.
-To further fuse interaction knowledges, in the next section, we will illustrate the understanding part of graph data for the large language model: behavior meta-path prompt generation.
+With the above-designed prompts and instruction, LLM is able to adapt to a domain recommendation situation.
+Note that, to ensure the stability of training, we append the JD prompt to the end of the ground truth to increase the predicted length.
+To further fuse interaction knowledge, in the next section, we will illustrate the understanding part of graph data for LLM: behavior meta-path prompt generation.